History of the automobile: Brass/Edwardian era

 The Brass or Edwardian period lasted from roughly 1905 through 1914 and the beginning of World War I. It is generally referred to as the Edwardian era, but in the United States, it is often known as the Brass era from the widespread use of brass in vehicles during this time.

 Within the 15 years that make up this era, the various experimental designs and alternate power systems would be marginalized.
 Although the modern touring car had been invented earlier, it was not until Panhard et Levassor's Système Panhard was widely licensed and adopted that recognizable and standardized automobiles were created.
-This system specified front-engine, rear-wheel drive internal combustion-engine cars with a sliding gear transmission.
+This system specified front-engine, rear-wheel drive, internal combustion engine cars with a sliding gear transmission.
 Traditional coach-style vehicles were rapidly abandoned, and buckboard runabouts lost favor with the introduction of tonneaus and other less-expensive touring bodies.

-By 1906, steam car development had advanced, and they were among the fastest road vehicles in that period.
+While steam-powered, electric, and gasoline-powered automobiles coexisted and competed heavily around the turn of the century, gasoline-powered internal combustion engines eventually achieved dominance by the 1910s.
+Rapid technical advances in engine design and improved fuel efficiency made gasoline-powered cars cheaper and easier to operate than steam-powered cars, and they were able to drive at higher speeds and had longer range than electric vehicles of the time.
+In 1908, the Ford Motor Company started production of the gasoline-powered Ford Model T, which later became the first mass-affordable automobile.
+The first effective electric engine starter, devised by Charles F. Kettering in 1911, replaced crank mechanisms, which required physical strength and had been notorious for causing injury.
+This made gasoline-powered cars easy for anyone to start and further cemented their popularity.
+By 1917, approximately 3.5 million automobiles were registered in the United States, over 98% of which were gasoline-powered, while steam and electric cars almost completely vanished from the market.

 Throughout this era, the development of automotive technology was rapid, partly due to hundreds of small manufacturers competing to gain the world's attention.
 Key developments included the electric ignition system, independent suspension, and four-wheel brakes.
 Leaf springs were widely used for suspension, though many other systems were still in use, with angle steel taking over from armored wood as the frame material of choice.
 Transmissions and throttle controls were widely adopted, allowing a variety of cruising speeds.
 However, vehicles generally still had discrete speed settings, rather than the infinitely variable system familiar in cars of later eras.
 Safety glass also debuted and was patented by John Crewe Wood in England in 1905.
 (It would not become standard equipment until 1926, on a Rickenbacker.)